 Private licensed entitlements have remained relatively steady since the department implemented the Gnangara groundwater areas allocation plan (DoW 2009a), which capped private entitlements in most subareas (Tables 2 and 3).
+The reduction between 2018-19 and 2019-20 is due to the expiry of short term licences associated with development activities like dewatering and dust suppression.

-4.3 Use that is exempt from licensing
+3.3 Use that is exempt from licensing

 The department estimates and accounts for groundwater that is exempt from licensing.
-The main types of exempt water use from Gnangara are garden bores used in urban areas and stock and domestic bores used in rural areas where there is no scheme water connection.
-In 2014 we estimated that a total of 36 GL/year was abstracted from about 65 000 garden bores and 4 000 stock and domestic bores.
+The main types of exempt water use from Gnangara are garden bores used in urban areas and stock and domestic bores used in rural areas where there is often no scheme water connection.
+In 2014 we estimated that a total of 36 GL/year was abstracted from about 65,000 garden bores and 4,000 stock and domestic bores.